darslu/addVoucherByLink/Readme.md

-# Add Voucher By Link
+# Add Voucher By Link FOR PrestaShop 1.7
 ==========

 Add Voucher By Link is s simple Prestashop Module that allows passing voucher codes through the URL.